dboddie-canonical-work/disgorged-docs/xdg-desktop-portals.rst

 ..

-   ⓘ Both the `gnome-3-34 extension <https://snapcraft.io/docs/gnome-3-34-extension>`__ and the `kde-neon extension <https://snapcraft.io/docs/kde-neon-extension>`__ automatically enable portal support for GTK 3 and Qt applications on GTK-based desktops.
+   ⓘ Both the :ref:`gnome-3-34 extension <the-gnome-3-34-extension>` and the :ref:`kde-neon extension <the-kde-neon-extension>` automatically enable portal support for GTK 3 and Qt applications on GTK-based desktops.
 If your snap uses either extension, you only need to do step 1.

 .. _xdg-desktop-portals-heading--portal-vs-home: